AzdiarGazder/MECH201/README.md

 5. Click **"Clone"**.
 All files in this repository will then be available within the local subfolder "C:\Users\userName\Documents\MATLAB\GitHub\MECH201".
 6. Add the local subfolder in pt.
 5 (and its subfolders) to your Matlab work path.
 7. Restart Matlab.
 All functions in the MECH201 repository will now be available for use.
-8. Remember to return to the GitHub Desktop on a weekly/monthly basis and click on **"Fetch origin"** to pull any updates/edits/changes from the repository to your local subfolder.
+8. Remember to return to the GitHub Desktop on a weekly basis and click on **"Fetch origin"** to pull (update) the latest lecture and/or any edits/changes from the repository to your local subfolder.

 ---